Enterprise life cycle: Overview

 The enterprise life cycle is a key concept in enterprise architecture (EA), enterprise engineering and systems engineering.
 The Enterprise Architecture process is closely related to similar processes, as program management cycle or systems development life cycle, and has similar properties to those found in the product life cycle.

-The concept of enterprise life cycle aids in the implementation of an enterprise architecture, and the capital planning and investment control (CPIC) process that selects, controls, and evaluates investments.
+The concept of enterprise life cycle aids in the implementation of enterprise architecture, and the capital planning and investment control (CPIC) process that selects, controls, and evaluates investments.
 Overlying these processes are human capital management and information security management.
 When these processes work together effectively, the enterprise can effectively manage information technology as a strategic resource and business process enabler.
 When these processes are properly synchronized, systems migrate efficiently from legacy technology environments through evolutionary and incremental developments, and the Agency is able to demonstrate its return on investment (ROI).
 The figure on top illustrates the interaction of the dynamic and interactive cycles as they would occur over time.